cisco/ChezScheme/IMPLEMENTATION.md

 slot).
 A `make-tmp` in the instruction-selection pass, however, makes an unspillable.
-In earliest passes of the compiler, new temporaries must be bound with a `let` form (i.e., a `let` in the intermediate repressentation) before they can be used; in later passes, a `set!` initializes a temporary.
+In earliest passes of the compiler, new temporaries must be bound with a `let` form (i.e., a `let` in the intermediate representation) before they can be used; in later passes, a `set!` initializes a temporary.

 In all but the very earliest passes, an `mref` form represents a memory reference.
 Typically, a memory reference consists of a variable and an offset.
-The general form is two variables and an offset, all of which are added to obtain an address, because many machine support indexed memory references of that form.
+The general form is two variables and an offset, all of which are added to obtain an address, because many machines support indexed memory references of that form.
 The `%zero` pseudo-register is used as the second variable in an general `mref` when only one variable is needed.
 A variable or memory reference also has a type, 'uptr or 'fp, in the same way as a register.
 So, a